 The result is It Only Works Once

 .
-The good guys will easily be convinced the Evil Evolves
+The good guys will easily be convinced that Evil Evolves

 .
 The functional opposite is Power Copying